Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 body.
 It is located on the ground level of Stanley Library.
 The various components

-of the ARC include the academic success curriculum; August Term, College Skills courses
+of the ARC include the academic success curriculum, FOCUS (a two-week pre-college

 Peer Assisted Learning (PAL)

-The PAL facilitator attends each class and establishes a schedule for study sessions
+The student PAL facilitator attends each class and establishes a schedule for study

-twice a week, as well as extra sessions prior to major tests.
-Students may also schedule
+sessions twice a week, as well as extra sessions prior to major tests.
+Students may

-one-on-one sessions with the PAL assigned to their class.
-A schedule of classes and
+also schedule one-on-one sessions with the PAL assigned to their class.
+A schedule

 Staffed by English faculty, the Writing Center is available to all students who seek